-Department of Enterprise Services (DES) manages services for state-owned real estate located on the Capitol Campus, elsewhere in Thurston County and in DES owned facilities in Kelso, Tacoma (Tacoma Rhodes conference facility), Seattle, Yakima and Sedro Woolley (North Cascades Gateway Center).
+Department of Enterprise Services (DES) manages services for state-owned real estate located on the Capitol Campus, elsewhere in Thurston County and in DES owned facilities in Kelso, Tacoma (Tacoma Rhodes conference facility), Seattle and Yakima.
 Our staff uses their knowledge and expertise to keep your workplace safe, healthy and operating efficiently.
 Each building has an assigned Asset/Building Manager.

 Building services for state-owned facilities are provided by several groups within DES that provide repair, maintenance and tenant improvement services for facilities and grounds on the State Capitol Campus and state-owned facilities within Thurston County.
 The Maintenance and Operations (M&O) Program provides electrical, carpentry, HVAC, paint, signage, plumbing, grounds maintenance and environmental services.

 The Building Automation Program is responsible for monitoring the energy usage, maintaining Life/Safety systems, fire alarm and fire sprinkler systems, and maintaining water treatment and backflow maintenance.
 Other tasks include managing the production of steam and chilled water to campus buildings from the Powerhouse and coordinating responses to after-hours facilities emergencies on the State Capitol Campus.
 Staff operate and maintain the Capitol Campus Computerized Energy Management Systems; HVAC, Capitol Lake Dam and the Tivoli fountain.